Prevent Tooth Loss With Periodontal Scaling In Anchorage, Alaska

 Since scaling is very effective at reducing the inflammation associated with plaque accumulation, it is typically the only treatment you will require to prevent your teeth from suffering from damage caused by gum disease.
 Unfortunately, scaling alone will not cure your gum disease.
 It must be followed by good oral hygiene and further scaling sessions.

-Sometimes, scaling alone can leave your teeth feeling rough.
-If this is the case, we may combine your scaling treatment with root planning, which serves to smooth out your root surfaces, helping to prevent the future accumulation of unwanted calculus.
+For some patients, scaling alone can leave teeth feeling rough.
+If this happens to you, we may combine your scaling treatment with root planning, which is a procedure for smoothing out your root surfaces, helping to prevent the future accumulation of unwanted calculus.
 Smooth root surfaces enable your gums to regenerate themselves in the absence of irritation.
 Following root planning, your gum tissue will tighten around your teeth, helping to secure them in their correct positions.

 If you believe you could benefit from periodontal scaling, contact us for an appointment.